SaranshGupta02/Image-Description-Web-Application/README.md

-Image to Text Generate a caption/description for your image, simple and straight forward using Transformers library.
+Image to Text Generate a caption/description for your image using Transformers library with History Saving Feture that saves history of uploaded image and store it in a Database

 How to use
 1. Create a Python 3.9 virtual environment